rockettheme/docs/Docs/wordpress/plugins/rokbox/INDEX.md

 ![][featured]

-RokBox2 is bundled with:

-1. Content plugin
-2. Editor Button plugin
-3. System plugin

-The **Content** plugin can auto-generate thumbnails of local images that can be used as content for the RokBox2 links.
-All thumbnails generated are responsive so that they can easily adapt to any device.

-The **Button** plugin enables the RokBox Editor Button which allows for easy creation of RokBox2 snippets with just a few clicks.

-The **System** plugin is responsible for loading the assets necessary for RokBox2 to work.

 >> NOTE: If you are upgrading from RokBox1 and you are using the old RokBox syntax, such as `{rokbox}` or `<a rel="rokbox" ..`, you can enable the Backward Compatibility from both the **System** and **Content** plugin.
 >>
 >> Be aware that the Backward compatibility can dramatically slow down the loading of your site.
 It is highly suggested to convert the old syntax into the new one.